webshinra/Port-Tales/README.md

 # Running it

-Launch main.py
+Launch PortTales.pyw

 # Bundling it

-To create a single windows executable, run: pyinstaller main.spec
+To create a single windows executable, run: pyinstaller PortTales.spec

 # Keyboard mapping